 Follow the rules for counting the number of significant figures in a measurement, paying special attention to the location of zeros in each.
-Note each rule that applies according to the table above (Table above).
+Note each rule that applies according to Table above.

 The 14 beakers is a counted set of items and not a measurement, so it has an infinite number of significant figures.